DawffyddRiv/DawffyddRiv/README.md

 - 👋 Hi, I’m @DawffyddRiv
 - 👀 I’m interested in data analysys and software development
 - 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on dasboards development
+- 💞️ I’m looking to collaborate on python dasboards development
 - 📫 How to reach me: @Dawffydd_Riv

 <!---